 These are just a few of the more common opportunities that I see for small business website design fixes that can get your site working harder for you.

-If you want to kickstart your website planning, download our Website Essential Pack and get a complete set of planning tools, checklists, and templates to design a successful website.
+If you want to kickstart your small business website design planning, download our Website Essentials Pack and get a complete set of planning tools, checklists, and templates to design a successful website.

-I hope you found these tips helpful.
+I hope you found these small business website design tips helpful.
 If you did, or if you have any questions, I’d love to hear from you.